<img height="1" width="1" style="display:none;" alt="" src="https://px.ads.linkedin.com/collect/?pid=8195801&amp;fmt=gif">

 • Confirmation on the introduction and Q&A dates and time slots.

-Step 4: The live simulation demonstration
+Step 4: The simulation introduction movie

 What to expect?